Banila48/The-Ultimate-Bible-To-SUTD-Orientation/Orientation 2019/Subcomm Recruitment/README.md

 #### Post-Interview
 This one is pretty straightforward.
-Send out notification message (for those who got rejected) and can just invite the rest to respective committee directly.
+Send out notification message (for those who got rejected) and can just invite the rest to respective committee tele group directly.